RossPLloyd/Ross-Lloyd---Perception-Writeup/README.md

 # Ross-Lloyd---Perception-Writeup

-Main writeup document is in the folder called AAMAIN.
+Main writeup document is in folder RoboND_Perception_Project_Writeup - Ross Lloyd/AAMAIN.

 All required python scripts and the output yaml files are in the main directory of the repo.